nathan-jon3s/NurStash/src/pages/docs/health-assess.md

 7. Knees
 8. Ankles
 9. Check in between the fingers and toes for any skin break down

--	If everything looks good, you can say bony prominences are intact and show to skin breakdown 3.Head
+Once you have verified that everything looks good, you can say "bony prominences are intact and show no skin breakdown."

+### Head
 •	Start to look at the skin color (is it nice and pink)
 •	Make sure that the head is symmetrical and appropriate size for body
 •	Looking for any abnormal movements or twitching of the face that are involuntary
 •	Look at the eyes and the ears and make sure they are at the same level and symmetrical
 •	“Facial features are in tact and symmetrical”

 3. Next, I can palpate the head
 •	Check for any masses, indentation, skin breakdown, and infestations (gloves should be worn)
 •	Any open or bleeding moles